 Nothing beats a classic.
 This soft, fluffy Sourdough Discard Sandwich Bread is perfect for sandwiches and toast.
-For a quick and easy loaf, this recipe utilizes commercial yeast to achieve a rapid rise while still capturing the delicious flavor of sourdough.
+For a quick and but flavorful loaf, this recipe uses a combination of commercial yeast and sourdough discard.

 Easy peasy recipe, very fluffy and delicious.
 Made it already more than 5 times…sooo good!
 Thank you.